SocietyOne/reboot/README.md

-# ReBoot.
+# Reboot.

-ReBoot was created by the front-end team at SocietyOne to kickstart new front-end projects.
+Reboot was created by the front-end team at SocietyOne to kickstart new front-end projects.

 The setup embraces the modularity of Jade, Stylus and BEM to provide a simple, clean starting point.

-ReBoot does not pretend to be the ultimate solution for any project.
+Reboot does not pretend to be the ultimate solution for any project.
 It does a good job for us at providing a simple structure to build upon.
 Feel free to clone it or fork it if you find a good use for it too!

 ### Installation